Naram-Sin of Akkad: Victory Stele of Naram-Sin

 Shutruk-Nahhunte added his own inscription to the stele, in Middle Elamite:

 "I am Shutruk-Nahhunte, son of Hallutush-Inshushinak, beloved servant of the god Inshushinak, king of Anshan and Susa, who has enlarged the kingdom, who takes care of the lands of Elam, the lord of the land of Elam.
 When the god Inshusinak gave me the order, I defeated Sippar.
 I took the stele of Naram-Sin and carried it off, bringing it to the land of Elam.
 For Inshushinak, my god, I set it as an offering."

 Detail, stele of Naram-Sin from Pir Hüseyin, near Diyarbakır, Turkey.
-2254-2215 BCE.
+2254-2215 BC.
 Ancient Orient Museum, Istanbul.

 A similar stele fragment (ES 1027), 57 centimeters high by 42 centimeters wide by 20 deep, depicting Naram-Sin was found a few miles north-east of Diarbekr, at Pir Hüseyin in a well, though this was not its original context.
-It is said to have been first found Miyafarkin, a village about 75 kilometers northeast of Diarbekr.
+It is said to have been first found in Miyafarkin, a village about 75 kilometers northeast of Diarbekr.

 Fragments of an alabaster stele representing captives being led by Akkadian soldiers is sometimes attributed to Narim-Sin (or Rimush or Manishtushu) on stylistic grounds.
-In particular, it is considered as more sophisticated graphically than the steles of Sargon of Akkad or those of Rimush or Manishtushu Two fragments (IM 55639 and IM 59205) are in the National Museum of Iraq, and one (MFA 66.89) is the Boston Museum.
+In particular, it is considered as more sophisticated graphically than the steles of Sargon of Akkad or those of Rimush or Manishtushu.
+Two fragments (IM 55639 and IM 59205) are in the National Museum of Iraq, and one (MFA 66.89) is the Boston Museum.
 The stele is quite fragmentary, but attempts at reconstitution have been made.
 Depending on sources, the fragments were excavated in Wasit, al-Hay district, Wasit Governorate, or in Nasiriyah, both locations in Iraq.

 It is thought that the stele represents the result of the campaigns of Naram-Sin to Cilicia or Anatolia.
 This is suggested by the characteristics of the booty carried by the soldiers in the stele, especially the metal vessel carried by the main soldier, the design of which is unknown in Mesopotamia, but on the contrary well known in contemporary Anatolia.